sayakakash/Call-volume-trend-analysis--R-STUDIO-Excel-dashboard/README.md

 2) Show the total volume/ number of calls coming in via charts/ graphs [Number of calls v/s Time].
 You can select time in a bucket form (i.e. 1-2, 2-3, …..)

 3)As you can see current abandon rate is approximately 30%.
 Propose a manpower plan required during each time bucket [between 9am to 9pm] to reduce the abandon rate to 10%. (i.e. You have to calculate minimum number of agents required in each time bucket so that at least 90 calls should be answered out of 100.)

-Let’s say customers also call this ABC insurance company in night but didn’t get answer as there are no agents to answer, this creates a bad customer experience for this Insurance company.
+4)Let’s say customers also call this ABC insurance company in night but didn’t get answer as there are no agents to answer, this creates a bad customer experience for this Insurance company.
 Suppose every 100 calls that customer made during 9 Am to 9 Pm, customer also made 30 calls in night between interval [9 Pm to 9 Am] and distribution of those 30 calls are as follows:

 Distribution of 30 calls coming in night for every 100 calls coming in between 9am - 9pm (i.e. 12 hrs slot)
 9pm- 10pm 	10pm - 11pm 	11pm- 12am	 12am- 1 am	 1am -2am 	2am -3am 	 3am -4am 	4am - 5am  	5am - 6am	  6am - 7am	  7am - 8am 	 8am - 9am